rkolbi/RRF-machine-config-files/Prusa MK3s/latest-file-dump.md

 ; The following lines are for auto case fan control, attached to 'fan2' header on duet board M308 S4 Y"drivers" A"TMC2660"                              ; Case fan - configure sensor 2 as temperature warning and overheat flags on the TMC2660 on Duet
                                                            ; !!!
 Reports 0C when there is no warning, 100C if any driver reports over-temperature
-                                                           ; !!! warning , and 150C if any driver reports over temperature shutdown
+                                                           ; !!! warning , and 150C if any driver reports over-temperature shutdown
 M308 S3 Y"mcu-temp" A"Duet2Wifi"                           ; Case fan - configure sensor 3 as thermistor on pin e1temp for left stepper
 M950 F2 C"fan2" Q100                                       ; Case fan - create fan 2 on pin fan2 and set its frequency
 M106 P2 H4:3 L0.15 X1 B0.3 T40:70                          ; Case fan - set fan 2 value